 That's Jesus' image of God.
 That's the Father to whom he asks us to pray.
+Anything else is idol-worship.

-Let us this Lent give thanks for such a loving God, and ask the Holy Spirit to give us the grace to be as welcoming and loving to the people in our lives, as God is.
+Let us this afternoon give thanks for such a loving God, and ask the Holy Spirit to give us the grace to be as welcoming and loving to the people in our lives, as God is, and to give all of us a deep joy in our inner selves that will propel us to share God's Good News with others.